kbase/execution_engine2/docs/adrs/004-SplitAndAggregate.md

 * `+` Simplest solution, quickest turnaround, fixes deadlock issue
 * `-` Addresses only the deadlocking issue, UI still broken for regular runs and batch runs

+### Increase number of slots per user > 10
+* `+` Simple solutions, quick turnarounds, fixes deadlock issue for small numbers of jobs.
+* `-` Doesn't fix deadlock issue as the user can still submit more KBP jobs
+* `-` Addresses only the deadlocking issue, UI still broken for regular runs and batch runs
+* `-` A small amount of users can take over the entire system
+* `-` The calculations done by the apps will interfere with other apps and cause crashes/failures

-### Increase number of slots or Seperate Queue for kbparallels apps without 10 job limit
+###  Seperate Queue for kbparallels apps that may or may not have its own limit to running jobs.
 * `+` Simple solutions, quick turnarounds, fixes deadlock issue
+* `+` Requires minimum changes to ee2 and condor if condor supports this feature
 * `-` Addresses only the deadlocking issue, UI still broken for regular runs and batch runs
-* `-` A small amount of users can take over the entire system
+* `-` A small amount of users can take over the entire system unless  the new queue has its own limit to running jobs then it prevents users from taking over.
 * `-` The calculations done by the apps will interfere with other apps and cause crashes/failures

 ### Modify KBP to do only local submission, Move the job to a machine with larger resources
 * `+` Simple solutions, quick turnarounds, fixes deadlock issue, fixes UI issues